AhmedSpah/AparTaskCode/README.md

 4) Remove item from cart
 5) Complete successful checkout with random item

-I have used a POM design pattern for automation the test cases so we can update any of them sepratelly and can run them sepratelly too.
+I have used a POM design pattern for automation the test cases so we can update any of them without need to update thw whole test cases.
+All test cases can be run from the file Tests.java in the SRC folder